GuyBaele/SpreadGL/README.md

 ### spread.gl web app
 1. Download & install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Different platforms and chipsets are supported.
     <img width="617" alt="dockerdownloads" src="https://github.com/user-attachments/assets/747cd67f-a0f0-4f4f-825c-85019363cfb0">
-2. Search for the 'spread.gl.web.page' image through Docker Desktop.
+2. Search for the 'spread.gl.web.page' image (or 'florentlee/spread.gl.web.page') through Docker Desktop.
 You can choose to either 'Pull' or 'Run' the image (select 'Pull' if you don't want to start working with spread.gl immediately).
 This should take less than a minute to complete.
     <img width="992" alt="image" src="https://github.com/FlorentLee/SpreadGL/assets/74751786/055ff60a-8be0-467f-b5be-98c344873e7a">
 3. 'Run' the spread.gl image.
 A pop-up window will appear that allows you to define Optional Settings.
 Go into these settings and enter '8080' as the host port; there is no need to alter any other settings.
 Click 'Run' and wait until the Logs window shows 'Compiled successfully', this should take roughly 10 seconds.
    <img width="992" alt="image" src="https://github.com/FlorentLee/SpreadGL/assets/74751786/74f2ddd6-2b0e-4aa6-9dbd-29386a712f9b">